In a recent tweet, Kevin Durant offered his thoughts on some of the preseason chatter.

 Kevin Durant MVP betting odds

 Durant currently sits second on the MVP odds board behind favorite Luka Doncic at both FanDuel Sportsbook NY (+650) and DraftKings Sportsbook NY (+600).
-He’s third behind Doncic and reigning NBA Finals MVP Giannis Antetokounmpo at Caesars (+700) and PointsBet (+800).
+He’s third behind Doncic and reigning NBA Finals MVP Giannis Antetokounmpo at Caesars (+700) and PointsBet New York (+800).

 Despite significant offseason turmoil surrounding Kyrie Irving and his vaccination status, the Nets remain the championship favorites across all New York sportsbooks, and their regular-season total remains at 56.5 wins.